-People tend to overestimate their ability to read others’ faces or bodies for trustworthiness, psychologists say.
+People tend to overestimate their ability to read others’ faces or body language when determining if someone is trustworthy, psychologists say.
 Practiced liars can be experts at genuine-seeming eye contact and gestures.

-Such imitation is just one way to build trust without words, say Bill Acheson, a nonverbal-communication consultant in Pittsburgh, and Bob Whipple, a leadership coach in Hilton, New York.
+Such imitation is just one way to build trust with body language, say Bill Acheson, a nonverbal-communication consultant, and Bob Whipple, a leadership coach and CEO of Leadergrow Incorporated in Hilton, New York.
 Though the following methods aren’t scientifically proven to spark trust, Acheson and Whipple say they’ve seen them work time and again.

 Use just one hand and keep it vertical.
 A two-handed shake can come across as presumptuous; a palm-down grip as an attempt to dominate, Whipple and Acheson say.
 Make good “web-to-web contact” and hold the other person’s hand firmly but not bone crushingly.
 Don’t stuff your other hand in a pocket.
 Smile “from the heart.”
 And, yes, make eye contact, especially as the handshake begins.